flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 ---
 ---
-# Case Study: Finding the First True in an Array
+# Finding the First `True`

 <Transform :scale="1.5">
 <v-clicks>

-Given a 1D Boolean array, what is the index of the first `True`?
+1D Boolean array: find the index of the first `True`

-Given a 2D Boolean array, what are the indices of the first True per axis?
+2D Boolean array: find the indices of the first `True` per axis

-Need to be able to search in both directions
+Search in both directions

-Need to identify case of all `False`
+Identify all `False`
 </v-clicks>
 </Transform>

 ---